Skip to main content

 The University guarantees to make an offer of accommodation to applicants who meet the following criteria:

-• have applied as a single applicant
+• you have applied as a single student (not as a couple or family)

 Appendix 2 - Non-guaranteed students

-Applicants who are not eligible for the accommodation guarantee may still apply for accommodation.
+Applicants who are not eligible for the Accommodation Guarantee may still apply for accommodation.
 The University will use this policy to determine the order in which non-guaranteed applications are processed.

 a) Returning students – subject to recruitment targets, a number of rooms may be reserved for returners. however, this is not guaranteed.
 Returners must not have any rent arrears or other serious breaches of their existing tenancy agreements.
 Students wishing to return can find further information and express an interest to return via the accommodation website (eligibility criteria apply).